svnmurali-2004/Docors-Patient-Conversations-Analysis/README.md

 - **Polarity:** Score indicating sentiment polarity (-1 to 1).
 - **Lexical Diversity:** Fraction of unique words in the text.
 - **Readability Score:** Flesch-Kincaid grade level.

-### Word Cloud
-A word cloud visualization of the input text.

 ---

 ## Interactive Gradio Interface